Arpit-puri/Children_player/README.md

 # Children_player
 This website contain songs for kids.
+#Ftsy project
+Complete static website
-Made by using HTML CSS and JS
+Use of HTML CSS and JS is here